SENSITIVITY IS ON THE RISE

 FACTS OVER MARKETING

 While we use several therapeutic naturally-derived ingredients in our products, there are several reasons we don't advertise it or exclusively use a long list of naturally-derived ingredients.
 There is no such thing as "all-natural" or chemical-free on this planet.
 This is because everything is made up of chemicals - including water, plants, and the air we breathe.
-An essential oil in an ingredient list, for example, may be made up of many more chemicals not listed (sometimes hundreds more and most often sensitizing ones) than those from a lab people are trying to replace in order to avoid more chemicals.
+An essential oil or fruit extract in an ingredient list, for example, may be made up of many more chemicals not listed (sometimes hundreds more and most often sensitizing ones) than those from a lab people are trying to replace in order to avoid more chemicals.
 Many synthetic ingredients used in cosmetics have been around for a half a century with several documented independent scientific studies on safety and effectiveness.

 Vilifying based on generalizations and information out of context is dangerous (which extends to so many aspects of life), and there are the good and not-so-good in both the naturally-derived and synthetic world of ingredients.

 SKIN SENSITIZER WATCH LIST

 Sensitive and sensitized skin can stem from many factors and one of the biggest causes today is the use of sensitizing ingredients in skincare that often give rise to chronic skin issues (beyond accelerated skin aging) that are hard to treat.
 The following are just a few ingredients of concern that we do not use in our skincare.
 Unfortunately, many are still commonly used in both "clean", traditional beauty, and even in products advertised for sensitive skin...giving the impression that these ingredients are safe for skin.
 This is not meant to scare you but perhaps help you see things from a different perspective and encourage research from independent scientific journals, not websites with special interests.
 As we continue to keep watch on formulation science, this list will be updated accordingly.

 - Alcohols such as Alcohol Denat/Denatured Alcohol, SD Alcohol 40, Ethanol and Isopropyl Alcohol - many times listed on ingredient lists simply as Alcohol - High chance of damaging skin barrier, increasing dry skin, redness and inflamed skin conditions as well as increasing oiliness and enlarge pores.